 to share this experience and journey of Gotta DANCE!
 School of Performing Arts, Inc. with her teachers, students

-Rachel E. Vaughan-Estes, Assistant Director and Special Programs Coordinator, has danced in the tri-cities area for 20+
+Rachel E. Vaughan-Estes, Performance Company Director, has danced in the tri-cities area for 20+

 years.
 She has attended several dance conventions such as Dance Alliance, Dance Educators of America, Show Stoppers, and Dance

 Caravan at the student and teacher level.
 Rachel has studied dance from some of the most prominent dance teachers on the east

 &west coast.
-She was chosen as a "Junior Sweetheart" for I Love Dance to represent
+She was chosen as a "Junior Sweetheart" for I Love Dance to represent Richmond Virginia at

-boys and girls.
 Rachel graduated from Richard Bland College with an Associate Degree in Art and Science in 2008.
 She was named Who's Who among

 Junior Colleges while attending Richard Bland College.
 Also, was a member of the Richard Bland College Dance Team from

 2006 until 2008 and served as Captain during her 2007/2008 school year.
 The team competed at the Gold Level and performed

 in the Virginia Dance Festival and many other school and community events.
 Rachel coached for the Matoca Middle School

 dance team from 2007 to 2009 and won Best Performance Group while attending UDA.
 Rachel was a dancer on the VCU "Gold

 Rush" Dance Team for 3 years performing for Men's and Women's basketball games and other dance team events.
 She

 also choreographed a piece for Prince George High School "Royalettes" Dance Team in the 2011/2012 school year.